Wonderland – ‘The Fade of Fallen Memories’

 ‘The Fade Of Fallen Memories’ (200cm wide)

 It is now July 11th, and I’m sat by the open window of my bedroom staring at this blank page, as summer rain falls silently on the garden outside.
 Once again, everything has taken so long with producing this new picture, that the enormity of where to begin is making my sentences stammer and break before my eyes.
-I have so much to say….
-It is the last big scene of the series, and for me it really is the mountaintop I have spent 5 years clawing my way towards.
-After this, there are just two smaller intimate pictures and the project will complete, something I still can’t imagine, no matter how hard I try.
+I have so much to say, it is the last big scene of the series and for me it really is the mountaintop I have spent 5 years clawing my way towards.
+After this there is just 1 small intimate picture and the project will complete, something I still can’t imagine, no matter how hard I try.

 (Above, the last four scenes of the series together, below FX media’s behind the scenes film of the shoot)